Denny Hall

 Denny Hall is a building on the main campus of the University of Washington, in Seattle, Washington, United States.
 Built between 1894 and 1895, it is named after Arthur A. Denny.

 Design

 Denny Hall was designed by Charles Saunders and constructed between 1894 and 1895.
 The brick and sandstone, French Renaissance Revival building is the oldest on the University of Washington's current campus.
 (Note: The University of Washington was founded in 1861 at a different location.
 It moved from its original Downtown Seattle site in the Metropolitan Tract to its current campus in the 1890s.)
-A grassy area planted with large, canopy trees - the Denny Yard - sits in front of the building.
+Denny Yard, a landscaped lawn with mature canopy trees, is in front of the building.